swaptacular/swpt_accounts/protocol.rst

    recipient's account. [#account-identity]_

 minimum_account_balance : int64
-   Determines the minimum amount that SHOULD remain available on sender's account after the requested amount has been secured.
-This can be a negative number.
+   Determines the amount that the coordinator wishes to remain available on the sender's account, after the requested amount has been secured.
+Note that this can be a negative number.
+Server implementations are free to fulfill or ignore this wish.

 ts : date-time
    The moment at which this message was sent (the message's